 Symptoms and Complications

-Most people who become infected with these viruses won't have any symptoms, since almost half of these people are immune.
+Some people who become infected with these viruses won't have any symptoms.
 The actual rate of infection with these viruses is far higher than the rate of gastroenteritis.
 Once in a while, an adult will get an infection severe enough to be noticeable.
 Young children are much more likely to feel symptoms.

 Young children with rotavirus may have severe watery diarrhea lasting about a week, which can lead to dehydration.
 Rotavirus also causes vomiting and a significant increase in temperature.